 Blood Pressure Test

 People with adrenal fatigue often have low blood pressure and/or a drop in blood pressure after standing up from a lying down or sitting position (orthostatic hypotension).
-If your blood pressure is below 120/80 mmHg, this may mean that your adrenals are underactive, or that you are dehydrated.
-Symptoms may include dizziness or lightheadedness when standing up from a sitting/lying down position.
+[10] They may also experience dizziness or lightheadedness when changing positions.

 Pupil Contraction

-People with low adrenal function may often have difficulty with contracting their pupils.
+People with low adrenal function may often have difficulty contracting their pupils.
 Usually our pupils dilate (enlarge) in the dark, and contract (get smaller) in the light.
 Symptoms of adrenal dysfunction may include light sensitivity, difficulty seeing in bright lights, having to wear sunglasses on most days, or as I like to call it, feeling like a vampire in daylight!

 Unstable Temperatures